 - 4 Treatment in the Parliament 12/16-06/18

-In material terms, the introduction of the FinIA will not lead to major changes for most financial intermediaries.
-The exception is the independent asset managers, who will in future be subject to prudential supervision.
-We advise these IAMs to do an impact analysis and plan the implementation at an early date.
+In material terms, the introduction of the FinIA will not lead to major changes for most financial institutions.
+One exception are independent portfolio managers, who will in the future be subject to prudential supervision.
+We advise these independent portfolio managers to do an impact analysis and plan the implementation at an early date.

 - FIDLEG / FINIG: Anträge der Kommission (WAK-N) (in German)